 - Hybrid Fibre Coaxial (HFC) - The existing ‘pay TV’ or cable network is used to make the final part of the nbn connection.
 Requires an nbn HFC network device to be installed in the home;

 - Fixed Wireless - Uses data transmitted over radio signals from a transmission tower.
 Requires installation of an outdoor antenna on the roof, along with an nbn connection device inside and can only be installed by an approved nbn installer which your provider will book on your behalf. nbn internet plans may not be able to achieve the maximum download speeds on fixed wireless.
-Also, the fastest nbn 100 speed plan that provides a typical evening speed of 83Mbps is not available with this technology.
+Also, the only nbn plan available with MATE on Fixed Wireless is the No Dramas Wireless+ plan.

-If you have any questions about anything to do with nbn technologies, nbn plans, the national broadband network rollout or availability, or you need even more information, don’t hesitate to drop us a line and get in touch via one of the methods below:
+If you have any questions about anything to do with nbn technologies, nbn plans, the national broadband network rollout or availability, or you need even more information, don’t hesitate to drop us a line and get in touch!